-In this article, we provide a brief introduction to shed hunting for those who may be new to it and then dive into region-specific tactics you can use to find more antlers, whether you’re picking up your first bone or can’t even count how many sets you’ve spotted.
+We dive into shed hunting tips and provide region-specific tactics you can use to find more antlers, whether you’re picking up your first bone or can’t even count how many sets you’ve spotted.

 What Is Shed Hunting?

-If you’re unfamiliar with the term shed hunting, it is simply the act of searching for antlers that certain ungulates naturally drop each year.
-Some shed hunters search for sheds to sell them, while others use sheds to help inform their hunting plans for the following year.
+Shed hunting is the act of searching for antlers that certain ungulates naturally drop each year.
+Most commonly, people look for deer antler sheds and elk sheds.
+Some shed hunters search for sheds to sell them, while others use sheds to help inform their hunting plans for upcoming seasons.
 Some others simply enjoy an excuse to walk in the woods.

-If you’re shed hunting in North America, you’re on the lookout for antlers from the Cervidae family, which includes deer, elk, moose, and caribou (also called reindeer).
+If you’re shed hunting in North America, you’re looking for antlers from the Cervidae family, which includes deer, elk, moose, and caribou (also called reindeer).
 These animals naturally drop their antlers each year.
 In deer, elk, and moose, barring any rare genetic anomalies, only males grow and shed antlers.
 In caribou, males and females grow and shed antlers.

 Antelope (also called pronghorn), who belong to the Bovidae family, also shed their headgear.
 However, instead of antlers, antelope have sheathed horns; they shed the sheath annually between November and December.